 I was pregnant.

-My “fetus” had a brain.
-It was a live body of cells inside me and no one can ever take that away from me.
+There was a live body of cells inside me and no one can ever take that away from me.
 For two days I carried life and even though the pain of loss is unbearable sometimes, I still hold the gratitude in my heart that I was able to conceive.

 To close this chapter of our journey, we decided to name the baby Amory.
 It’s celtic for brave.
 We are hoping to plant a special flower pot for him/her this Summer in our garden so we can always look at it and remember that there is hope.
 It’s coming.
 We just have to endure the storm.
 We have to be brave.